-I regret allowing them to own computer gadget at an early age
+I regret allowing my kids to own computer gadget at an early age

 There are studies that indicate video games can be beneficial.
-However, it is also addictive.
-The World Health Organization has made video game addiction an official mental health disorder.
-Video addiction may also lead to neurocognitive development (NCBI), thrombosis and death.
-Others fell victim from “devil apps” while others developed aggressive rebellious behavior (Psychology).
-People have actually died because of too much gaming.
+However, it can also be also addictive.
+In fact, WHO considers video addiction as a mental disorder.
+Video addiction may also lead to neurocognitive development (NCBI).
+Some fell victim from “devil apps” while others developed an aggressive rebellious behavior (Psychology).
+People actually died because of too much gaming.

-What worked for my kids was when I revoked their gadgets through a series of warning.
-Instead of grabbing their devices at once, I gave a grace period before actually confiscating it.
+Instead of grabbing their devices at once.
+I gave a grace period before actually confiscating it.
 There’s wisdom in delaying gratitude, in as much as delaying this specific type of consequence.
 As a result, they didn’t resent it as much.
 But this method doesn’t always work in other discipline methods.

 Viral videos of abusive kids